 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-Article 5 of the Parties to the Nauru Agreement (signed in 1982 and amended in 2010) discusses the role of the PNA office, which includes the need to “formulate initiatives to maximise the sustained direct and indirect economic benefits to the Parties”.
+Article 5 of the Parties to the Nauru Agreement (signed in 1982 and amended in 2010) discusses the role of the PNA Office (PNAO), which includes the need to “formulate initiatives to maximise the sustained direct and indirect economic benefits to the Parties”.

-The benchmark is underpinned by annual analyses conducted by PNAO economists to assess economic rents against changes in prices and costs.
-Fishing days are sold annually to industrial fishing nations, either as part of a negotiated bilateral agreement, or through a tender process.
-PNA is also exploring options to strengthen the selling of fishing days by auction.
+The benchmark is underpinned by annual analysis conducted by PNAO economists to assess rents against changes in prices and costs.
+Fishing days are sold annually to industrial fishing nations, either as part of a negotiated bilateral agreement or through a tender process.
+PNA members are also exploring options to strengthen the selling of fishing days by auction.